= Capture Critical Minerals & Elements in recycling

 The Global E-waste Monitor 2020 provides the most comprehensive overview of the global e-waste challenge, explains how it fits into international efforts to reach the Sustainable Development Goals, and discusses how to create a sustainable society and circular economy.
 The report provides national and regional analysis on e-waste quantities and legislative instruments, and makes predictions until 2030.
 It also encourages decision-makers to increase activities to measure and monitor e-waste using an internationally recognised methodological framework.

 The E-waste-Monitor-2020 points out that the statistics for both E-waste generated and Documented e-waste collected are hard to find and far from complete.
-But still they have data that a record 53.6 million metric tonnes of e-waste – discarded products such as computers and mobile phones – was generated globally in 2019, new ITU report finds.
+But still they have data that a record 53.6 million metric tonnes of e-waste – discarded products such as computers and mobile phones – globally in 2019, new ITU report finds.

 The objectives of The Global e-waste Statistics Partnership are to monitor developments of e-waste over time, and to help countries to produce e-waste statistics.